okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Primary authentication with activation token

-Authenticates a user via a [trusted application](#trusted-application) or proxy that overrides the [client request context](/docs/reference/core-okta-api/#client-request-context)
+Authenticates a user through a [trusted application](#trusted-application) or proxy that overrides the [client request context](/docs/reference/core-okta-api/#client-request-context)

 **Notes:**